behaack/SimpleFormManager-V2/README.md

       type="text"
     />
     <!--
-      Note: We can disenable the submit button if there is an error in one or more of the field, if the field values are unchanged -->
+      Note: We can disable the submit button if there is an error in one or more of the fields or if the form values are unchanged -->
     <input
       type="submit"